 by Stacy Conradt, Laurel Mills & John Green

-You might have noticed from an earlier post that I'm a bit of a Disney buff.
-This is kind of out of character for me, to be honest, because I'm not a huge fan of happily ever after.
-I like movie endings that are unexpected.
-After doing a little research, though, I realized that maybe fairy tales and I are a perfect match: those Disney endings where the prince and the princess end up blissfully married don't really happen in the original stories.
+Those Disney endings where the prince and the princess end up blissfully married?
+Yeah, they don't really happen in the original stories.
 To make sure kids go home happy, not horrified, Disney usually has to alter the endings.
 Read on for the original endings to a couple of Disney classics (and some more obscure tales).

 Don't break out your violins for this gal just yet.
 All that cruelty poor Cinderella endured at the hands of her overbearing stepmother might have been well deserved.
 In the oldest versions of the story, the slightly more sinister Cinderella actually kills her first stepmother so her father will marry the housekeeper instead.
 Guess she wasn't banking on the housekeeper's six daughters moving in or that never-ending chore list.